Change assessment data gives you excellent insight into how to shape your Change Management projects so that they are structured for success.

 3. Reduce risks through involvement

-Consider your assessment results.
+Dig into what your assessment results are telling you.
 Who are your high-risk people/teams?
 People feeling the greatest impact and the greatest loss of control are candidates for getting involved in the change as early as possible to gain buy-in.
 People are more likely to support and commit to something they have a hand in creating.

 Consider whether you can involve people in the following activities: